bbepis/XUnity.AutoTranslator/README.md

  * `TextGetterCompatibilityMode`: This mode fools the game into thinking that the text displayed is not translated.
 This is required if the game uses text displayed to the user to determine what logic to execute.
 You can easily determine if this is required if you can see the functionality works fine if you toggle the translation off (hotkey: ALT+T).
  * `IgnoreTextStartingWith`: Disable translation for any texts starting with values in this ';-separated' setting.
 The [default value](https://www.charbase.com/180e-unicode-mongolian-vowel-separator) is an invisible character that takes up no space.
  * `CopyToClipboard`: Copy text to translate to the clipboard to support tools such as Translation Aggregator.
- * `Delay`: Required delay from a text appears until a translation request is queued in seconds.
-IMGUI not supported.

 ## Frequently Asked Questions
 > **Q: Why doesn't this plugin work in game X?**